Muhammed-Burhan/HR_Management/README.md

 -   Added Exception Handling and fixed some errors.
 -   SetUp required relationships between the tables.
 -   Finished the need endpoints for branch model.
+-   Finished the method which return all branches of the same warehouse.
+-   Finished the method which returns all devices related to the same warehouse.

 ## Contact